OpenEvalProject/evals/README.md

 # eLife Manuscript Evaluations

-This repository contains processed eLife manuscripts with CLLM (Claim LLM) evaluations for scientific claim verification.
+This repository contains the full eLife corpus processed with OpenEval, along with the code used to process the entire corpus.

 ## Overview

-This repo processes 18,455+ eLife manuscripts through a complete workflow:
+This repo processes 16,000+ eLife manuscripts through the complete OpenEval workflow:

 1. **Organization** – XML manuscripts organized by article ID with version support
-2. **Conversion** – JATS XML converted to Markdown format with peer reviews extracted
+2. **Conversion** – JATS XML converted to Markdown format with peer reviews extracted using [`jats`](https://github.com/OpenEvalProject/jats)
-3. **CLLM Analysis** – Claims extracted and evaluated by both LLM and peer reviewers
+3. **CLLM Analysis** – Claims extracted and evaluated by both LLM and peer reviewers using [`CLLM`](https://github.com/OpenEvalProject/cllm)
 4. **Database Export** – Results formatted for database import

 ## Repository Structure